 The clients in the residential programs are girls 13-18 years old; those in Supervised Independent Living are young women 17-21 years old.
 Children in the community-based program are all ages, 0-18.

 How long do they stay?

 Length of stay in our residential programs can vary.
-Participants in our Residential Treatment Program stay for an average of 7 months, whereas participants in the Supervised Independent Living program often stay longer, as long as they remain employed and/or in school.
+Participants in our Residential Treatment Program stay for an average of 7 months.

 Do you do the same things at both sites?

-Our Rosemont location is primarily focused on providing residential services for girls 12 to 18 years old and outpatient behavioral health services for children and families, while our Southwest Philadelphia location serves as the hub for our community-based services including foster care, adoption, in-home services and after school programs.
-Both sites offer outpatient counseling and behavioral health services.
+Our Rosemont location is focused on providing residential services for girls 12 to 18 years old and outpatient behavioral health services for children and families, while our Southwest Philadelphia location serves as the hub for our community-based services including foster care, adoption, in-home services, after school programs and outpatient counseling and behavioral health services.

 Is there a project we can do with your residents?

 Volunteers who work with our residential clients must be at least 21 years of age and complete a process of clearances and background checks.
 TheVillage has limited opportunities for adult groups to do a project with residents.
 Off-site projects to benefit residents can be developed with all age groups.